nkuik/wedding/content/english/sections/infos/4_english_bring.md

 weight: 4
 ---

-Party clothes\
+Formal/Semi-formal attire — ceremony\
 \
-Bedsheets and pyjamas — if you are staying the night\
+Semi-formal/casual — reception & dinner\
 \
+Bedsheets, pyjamas, & towel — if you are staying the night\
+\
-Swimsuit — if you want to swim the next day
+Swimsuit — for swimming the next day